Popular services

 You email them to book an appointment.

-As explained above, there are several working visas to choose from.
+As explained above, there are several working visas from which to choose.

 Apart from applying for the visa or permit that best suits your circumstances, relocation to Cyprus involves the following: